 OIMB is a facility on the southern coast of Oregon dedicated to teaching and research in the marine sciences.
-The oncampus student housing facilities include cottages, an apartment, and three resident halls that are included in the oncampus student housing facilities fire statistics.
-There are approximately 40-50 students who occupy the on-campus student housing during the summer term and approximately 25-30 students during the other terms.
+The oncampus student housing facilities include cottages, an apartment, and three resident halls that are included in the on-

 Students residing in OIMB on-campus student housing are provided with an information packet, which includes the Emergency Response Plan for OIMB.
 Information regarding restrictions related to portable electrical appliances, smoking and open flame are contained within the packet.
 Those restrictions include: